wesleycamargo/azure-docs.pt-br/articles/sql-database/sql-database-auditing-get-started.md

 ##<a id="subheading-1"></a>Fundamentos da Auditoria do Banco de Dados SQL do Azure

 A seção a seguir descreve a configuração de auditoria usando o Portal do Azure.
-Você também pode [Configurar a auditoria do banco de dados usando o Portal Clássico do Azure].
+Você também pode [configurar a auditoria do banco de dados usando o Portal Clássico do Azure].

 A auditoria de Banco de Dados SQL permite: